 Office: EBU3B 4108

 My research interests are in natural language processing and machine learning.
 Collectively, natural language processing aims to develop algorithms that enable computers to understand and generate human language.
 My focus is on developing machine learning methods that learn language from large collections of data.
-Specific problems I am interested in include: entity recognition and linking, question answering, representation learning, and machine translation for low resource languages.
+Specific problems I am interested in include: machine reading, question answering, representation learning, and machine translation for low resource languages.